 Other factors of language that make something more appealing to the senses and thus trigger imagination are repetition, alliteration, and sonic quality of words.
 For example, M&M’s ‘Melt in your Mouth’ slogan uses the sound of ‘M’ to create an effect one can visualize, and the ’Snap, Crackle, Pop’ of Kellogg’s rice crispies makes one literally hear the sounds.

 Language has the most important power to influence emotions.
 Therefore, since the beginning, advertisements, movies, songs, debates, speeches, political campaigns, etc. all rely heavily on the power of language.
 When language or words can affect how a person feels, it can also have a lasting effect on one’s memory.
-Such a lasting effect on memory can be brought about by humanization and personalization of language or words that apply, appeal, or describe the personal and human emotions of people.
+Such a lasting effect on memory can be brought about by the humanization and personalization of language or words that apply, appeal to, or describe the personal and human emotions of people.

 Martin Luther King Jr.’s well-known ‘I have a dream’ speech had a humanization effect.
 It appealed not only to those in the black community but all Americans.
 Humanization and personalization have been well used in the fields of advertising and marketing for a long.